lambda-science/lambda-science/README.md

       <a href="https://github.com/lambda-science/IMPatienT">
   <img src="https://i.imgur.com/iH7UeUs.png" alt="IMPatienT Banner" style="border-radius: 25px;" width="33%" /></a>
 </p>

-You can find all way to reach me and see my work by accessing **my website: [cmeyer.fr](https://cmeyer.fr)**.
-I also run a blog where I try to communicate on the things I'm working on at [cmeyer.fr/blog/](https://cmeyer.fr/blog/)

 Here you can find a tree of all my **GitHub projects**: